david942j/kvm-kernel-example/README.md

 # KVM-Kernel Example

-The source code are examples on my blog: [Learning KVM - implement your own Linux kernel](https://david942j.blogspot.com/2018/10/note-learning-kvm-implement-your-own.html).
+The source code are examples on my blog: [Learning KVM - implement your own kernel](https://david942j.blogspot.com/2018/10/note-learning-kvm-implement-your-own.html).

-I've described how to implement a KVM-based hypervisor and key points to implement Linux kernel on my blog.
+I've described how to implement a KVM-based hypervisor and the key points to implement a kernel on my blog.
-You can leave comments in the blog or file issues here if you have questions or find any bugs.
+You can leave comments in the blog or file issues here if you have questions or find any bug.

 ## Dir